-Climate change is predicted to severely affect precipitation patterns across central Europe.
-This may reduce water availability during the plant-growing season and hence affect the performance and vitality of forest ecosystems.
-We established a novel rainfall reduction experiment on nine sites in Germany to investigate drought effects on soilreduction experiment on nine sites in Germany to investigate drought enects on solution forest-understory-ecosystems.
+Abstract.
+Precipitation patterns across Central Europe are expected to change over the 21st century due to climate change.
+This may reduce water availability during the plantgrowing season and hence affect the performance and vitality of forest ecosystems.
+We established a novel rainfall reduction experiment on nine sites in Germany to investigate drought effects on soil-forest-understory ecosystems.
 A realistic, but extreme annual drought with a return period of 40 years, which corresponds to the 2.5 % percentile of the annual precipitation, was imposed.
-At all sites, we were able to reach the target values of rainfall reduction, while other important ecosystem variables like air temperature, humidity and soil temperature remained unaffected due to the novel design of a flexible roof.
+At all sites, we were able to reach the target values of rainfall reduction, while other important ecosystem variables like air temperature, humidity, and soil temperature remained unaffected due to the novel design of a flexible roof.
 The first year of drought showed considerable changes in the soil moisture dynamics relative to the control sites, which affected leaf stomatal conductance of understory species as well as evapotranspiration rates of the forest understory.